mkumar73/beckernick.github.io/_posts/2018-08-23-memoization.markdown

 If you notice carefully, the time taken for computing the 40th element of a Fibonacci's series is not at all linear if we compare it with `n=10`.
-The reason behind it is that in order to calculate the element of longer fibonacci series the loop has to go back again and again for every iteration without maintaining any hash table to store the previously calculated result.
+The reason behind it is that in order to calculate the element of longer fibonacci series the loop has to go back again and again for each iteration without maintaining any hash table to store the previously calculated result.

 **Time complexity : O(2^n)**